databrickslabs/tempo/docs/user-guide.rst

 Releasing the Project
 ---------------------

-Instructions for how to release a version of the project
+Details on how a version of the project is released will be added soon.

+We will include details regarding which versions make it to Github releases and which versions are actually published in `PyPI <https://pypi.org/project/dbl-tempo/>`_ for general public.